Select variant

 In addition to color schemes, technologies have also evolved:

-Digital camouflage patterns such as CADPAT or MARPAT use pixel structures to work more effectively at medium distances and disrupt optical systems.
-These patterns effectively break up outlines and are harder to detect digitally.
+Digital camouflage patterns such as CADPAT or MARPAT use pixel structures to be more effective at medium distances and to disrupt optical systems.
+Such patterns break up outlines effectively and are harder to capture digitally.

-Equally important today is IRR camouflage (infrared reduction), which reduces visibility under night vision devices - a clear advantage in modern operations.
-Materials are also increasingly optimized for multispectral performance to ensure effective camouflage both day and night.
+Equally important today is the IRR camouflage (infrared reduction), which reduces visibility under night vision devices – a clear advantage in modern operations.
+Materials are also increasingly optimized multispectrally to ensure effective camouflage both day and night.

-Today, camouflage is a precise combination of design and technology - adapted to terrain, threat level, and tactical purpose.
+Today, camouflage is a precise interplay of design and technology – tailored to terrain, threat, and tactical purpose.

-Dark colors, minimal contrasts, and low reflections - ideal for nighttime operations in low-light conditions.
-Designed for concealed movement in the dark.
+Dark colors, hardly any contrasts, minimal reflections – ideal for night operations in low light.
+Developed for covert movement in the dark.

-Light sand and brown tones with low contrast - ideal for open, dry landscapes.
-Developed for maximum camouflage effectiveness under bright sunlight.
-Typical examples: German Bundeswehr desert camouflage, US Three-Color Desert.
+Light sand and brown tones, low contrasts – ideal for open, dry landscapes.
+Developed for maximum camouflage in bright sunlight.
+Typical examples: desert camouflage of the Bundeswehr, three-color desert of the US armed forces.

-Muted gray tones with soft transitions - optimized for urban environments with concrete, steel, and glass.
-Effective for movement in urban terrain.
+Muted gray tones, soft transitions – optimized for urban environments with concrete, steel and glass.
+Effective when moving through urban terrain.

-Dark brown and green tones with soft transitions - suitable for humid environments with dense vegetation.
-Popular for duck hunting, fishing, and camouflage in swampy terrain with heavy shadow coverage.
+Dark brown and green tones with soft transitions – suitable for damp, dense vegetation.
+Popular for duck hunting, fishing, and camouflage in swampy terrain with heavy shading.

-Pixel-like structures instead of soft transitions - developed for camouflage at medium distances and against digital targeting systems.
+Pixelated structure instead of soft transitions – developed for camouflage at medium range and against digital targeting systems.
 Examples: Left: CADPAT (Canada); Right: Scorpion (France).

-Light white and gray tones, sometimes with pale blue - developed for snowy landscapes.
-Ideal for camouflage in snow, ice, and open winter terrain in diffuse lighting conditions.
+Light white and gray tones, sometimes with pale blue – developed for snow-covered landscapes.
+Ideal for camouflage in snow, ice and open winter terrain in diffuse light.

 Forest areas with mixed vegetation Flecktarn, CADPAT